Create a Classic Data Profile

 1. Log in to the Panorama web interface.

-2. Edit the Data Filtering Settings on Panorama to configure the minimum and maximum data size limits and the actions the firewall takes when uploading files to the DLP cloud service.
+2. Edit the data filtering settings on Panorama to configure the minimum and maximum data size limits and the actions the firewall takes when uploading files to the DLP cloud service.

 3. Create one or more data patterns.